patricklafrance/wmfnext-shell/README.md

 That's pretty cool, we have a federated application displaying pages from a remote module loaded at runtime and a static module registered at build time.

-Still, module teams are not yet fully autonomous as the pages urls are hardcoded in the host application root layout links.
-Teams will have to coordinate within each others to make changes to the host application navigation everytime a new page is created within their module or a page navigation information changed.
+Still, _module teams are not yet fully autonomous_ as the page urls are hardcoded in the host application root layout links.
+Teams will have to coordinate with each others to make changes to the host application navigation everytime a new page is created within their module or a page navigation information changed.

-To help with this issue and enable fully autonomous teams, the shell offer a functionality letting both remote and static modules register dynamically their navigation items at bootstrap.
-Then, an host application can parse the navigation items tree and render links accordingly.
+To help with that and _enable fully autonomous teams_, the shell offer a functionality to let both remote and static modules dynamically register their navigation items at bootstrap.
+Then, an host application can retrieve and parse those navigation items and render them as link components.

 👉 First, update every module `register.tsx` file to add dynamic navigation items.